KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The dataset consists of 1822 (55.28%) falls and 1474 (44.72%) activities of daily living.

-The FallDataSet kann be downloaded from
+The dataset (from now on denoted as FallDataSet) can be downloaded from

 https://drive.google.com/open?id=1gqS1fkTvtuAaKj_0cn9n04ng1qDAoZ2t.